 Once the new sink was in, the new Quartz counter tops from Wilsonart were installed.
 I went with the Haida design.
 It’s a bright white design with fine, short black veining that looks very similar to the carrara marble look.
 We waited over a month for these beauties.
 A month of cardboard counters and lots of frozen pizzas.
 But friends, it was soooooo worth the wait!
 They turned out gorgeous and instantly brightened the whole kitchen.
 Both my husband I feel the counters made this kitchen what it is now…beautiful.

 After the tile was in place, I could install all the wood trim to add height to the cabinets.
 I hated that empty space.
 By filling them in, I instantly gave the whole room the feeling of higher ceilings.
 It was wonderful!
+(See my tutorial on how to add height to your kitchen cabinets HERE.)

 With all the pretty changes happening in here, those old chipped floors needed to go.
 I loved Cross Sawn Chestnut by Pergo and knew it would go great with the gray cabinets.
 I’ve already shared with you how I picked this color and how I installed it.
 My knees liked to died after installation day, but you know what?
 I love these floors and I would do it all over again in a heart beat.
 I am so proud to say we installed them ourselves! 🙂

 Now that the new floors were in, I was left with painting the cabinets.
 I knew I wanted to paint them gray, but there are so many gray choices!
 Wow.
 I finally decided on Benjamin Moore Chelsea Gray because it was a pretty neutral gray with a hint of some brown undertones.
 Since the living room has vaulted ceilings with walls painted in a soft brown (that I will not be painting any time soon), I wanted the kitchen to compliment.
 I’m not gonna lie, that first swipe of the paint brush had me a little scared.
 But once I got most of it painted…I was in love.
 I used a Wagner spray painter for the doors and hand painted the frames.
+UPDATE!
+The tutorial on how to paint your kitchen cabinets is available (click here!).
+I included everything you need to know to do the job right!

 After I got all the doors reinstalled, it was time for the last step…adding the jewels!
 That’s what I like to call the hardware.
 I picked out stainless steel pulls in all different sizes.
 My favorite are these little t-pulls on the lazy susan doors…